Contact clerking team

 • Guy’s & St Thomas’ NHS Foundation Trust and Royal Borough of Greenwich v M, F, and R [2021] EWHC 2377 (Fam) - Acted on behalf of the child’s guardian in an application to withdraw life-sustaining treatment.
 Before Mr Justice Cobb.

 • "She is responsive, thoughtful, practical, empathetic, academic and meticulously well prepared.
 She is brave on her feet, argues difficult points elegantly and works tirelessly hard for her vulnerable clients."
-The Legal 500 2023
+Legal 500 2024 (Administrative and Public Law)

 • "Arianna is very approachable and easy to work with and gives clear, helpful advice.’
 ‘She is very proactive and helpful.
 She has a good way with clients.
 She takes a very commercial and pragmatic approach and cuts through issues quickly."
 Chambers and Partners 2023